-With HAL Explorer you can explore HAL and HAL-FORMS based RESTful Hypermedia APIs.
+HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 Project Metadata